abhayvatsa/magic-rpc/README.md

 </details>

-## Features
+## Intro

-_Note: Some features are in development_

-- [x] RPC Client that can propagate errors, data types, stack traces over a network boundary
+- 🪄**Magical typesafety** RPC Client that can propagate errors, data typ over a network boundary
-- [ ] Stack traces and errors are anonymized/hidden in production
-- [ ] Runtime type guards on client boundaries
+- 👩🏼‍💻**Great Developer Experience**:
+- 🔍 See stack traces from server code in development

 ## Usage